apex/apex/docs/faq.md

 ## Can I test functions locally?

 Currently there is no way to run functions locally, it would be a very large task to emulate the AWS.
-We recommend writing the bulk of your logic as libraries or packages native to your chosen language, using only thing connective layers in the Lambda functions themselves.
+We recommend writing the bulk of your logic as libraries or packages native to your chosen language, using only thin connective layers in the Lambda functions themselves.
 This makes it easy to unit-test your functions, and makes them more portable if you're worried about vendor lock-in.

 ## How is this different than Serverless?